romilly/fonny/README.md

 Fonny is a FORTH-oriented tool inspired by Thonny, designed to interact with a running FORTH on a Raspberry Pi Pico.

+The project is usable but in alpha state; anything and everything may change.

 ## Project Goals

 The primary goals of Fonny are: